stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 2. The deposit transaction contains a UTXO (deposit UTXO) spendable by sBTC Signers, with an OP_DROP payload.
 3. The payload contains the recipient address of the sBTC among other relevant info for the deposit.
    - The relevant info could contain a fee suggestion or max_fee.
-4. **Proof of deposit:** The bitcoin holder submits a proof of deposit on Stacks by invoking the Signer binary API.
+4. **Proof of deposit:** The bitcoin holder submits a proof of deposit on Stacks by invoking the Deposit API.
 5. **Deposit accept:**
 6. **Deposit redeem:** The sBTC Signers redeem the deposit by consuming the deposit UTXO, consolidating it into the sBTC UTXO.
 7. **Mint:** The sBTC Signers finalize the deposit acceptance making a Clarity contract call that mints the sBTC on the Stacks Layer.